lgray52/CapstoneProject/README.md

 <img src="https://github.com/lgray52/CapstoneProject/blob/main/images/gusset.PNG" height="300">

-We used 1/4 in plywood, cut with table saw and cut saw.
+We used 1/4 in plywood, cut with table saw and chop saw.
 We had to shorten them from the initial planned length in order to use plywood that was already available in the lab.

-Here is Lucy using the cut saw:
+Here is Lucy using the chop saw:

  <img src="https://github.com/lgray52/CapstoneProject/blob/main/images/IMG-8596.jpg" height="300"> <img src="https://github.com/lgray52/CapstoneProject/blob/main/images/IMG-8597.jpg" height="300">